apocaliss92/scrypted-advanced-notifier/README.md

 - Ntfy
 - Homeassistant push notifications
 - Pushover

-  It's useful to use both notifiers, homeassistant as push rich notification and pushover as low priority just to store all the events
-  Set the following parameters on the plugin page to allow rich notifications
+  It's useful to use Pushover or NTFY as notifiers storage, in combination with a homeassistant or NVR one, setting its priority to the lowest.
+This will allow to have a rich notification and also to store it on another notifier.
+This because notifiers such as pushover or ntfy do not have a nice support to actions.
+Following parameters are required to successfully send notifications

 - `Scrypted token`: Token stored on the scrypted entity on homeassistant
 - `NVR url`: Url pointing to the NVR instance, should be accessible from outside

-### Snoozing
-It's also possible to enable snoozing actions enabling the `Add snoozing actions` (defualt enabled) settings on the notifier page (experimental, it will open a browser tab.
-Will probably require an automation importing in future to use homeassistant actions)
+Each notifier will be fully configurable on every rule, with possibility to set: actions, addSnoozeActions or priority.

+All notifiers currently support allow critical notifications.

 Notifications can be disabled for a specific camera on the camera page, Advanced notifier => Notifier => `Notifications enabled` (available on MQTT as well)
+Notifications can be disabled globally on the general tab of the plugin

 ### Scrypted NVR notifiers
 Plugins supports scripting of the NVR buitin notifiers, following features are available: